-Regardless of whether an on-site visit is required, the operation is responsible to pay the Certification Body fees for follow-up on corrective actions.
+Regardless of whether an on-site visit is required, the operation is responsible to pay the Certification Body fees for follow-up on corrective actions/corrective action plans.
 Charges also apply to desk review of evidence (documents, photographs, etc.) even when a return visit to the site is unnecessary.
 Operations should check the rates in their contract with the Certification Body.